mandargujrathi/ai-infra-with-cyclecloud/AI Infra with SLURM.md

 ***1.3.3 Replicate Applications and Data:***
 Should the GPU compute be available for multiple zones in the same region, plan for multi-zone deployments for resiliency.
 In the event of compute capacity limitation to a single zone, resiliency can be planned to be multi-region.
-Once multi-zone/multi-region resiliency is decided, implement data replication Implement data replication or use zone-redundant services to ensure your critical AI Infra applications and data are available in multiple zones.
+Once multi-zone/multi-region resiliency is decided, implement data replication.
 By using Azure Availability Zones, you can build highly resilient and available AI Infra solutions that protect your data and ensure continuous operation even in the face of datacenter outages.